z-katas/arch-katas-dcc/ADRs/adr-deployment-method.md

 # Title
-Deployment methods - Containers vs serverless
+Deployment methods - Containers Vs serverless

 ## Status
 proposed

 ## Context
-Deployment methods depict how a software service is deployed into cloud or a machine to serve its users.
-It is an important aspect of software architecture as it impacts cost, performance, availaibility of the software.
+Deployment methods depict how a software service is deployed into a cloud or a machine to serve its users.
+It is an important aspect of software architecture as it impacts cost, performance, availability of the software.

 ### Alternatives
 * Containers